Jump to: Initiatives | Food Allergy Management | Dietitian

 Initiatives

-Our dining halls will use a Chartwells system called Balanced U to label items that fit certain wellness criteria.
-Each of the marked items are entered into MenuWorks and then reviewed by our dietitian and chefs.
-If you’re following a specific diet like vegetarian or are avoiding gluten be on the lookout for these symbols.
-Items that fit into one of these categories are marked in the dining halls, but this information will also be found on the menus on our Dine On Campus app and website.
+Our dining halls use a variety of icons and callouts to label items that fit certain diet and wellness criteria.
+If you’re following a specific diet like vegetarianism, or are trying to add better sources of protein to your diet, be on the lookout for these symbols.
+Items that fit into one of these categories are marked on menu cards in the dining halls and the menu screens at Pioneer and Middlebrook Dining Hall, but this information can also be found on the menus on our Dine On Campus app and website.

 Commitment to Vegan and Vegetarian Foods